Lambertn33/umuhuza-web/README.md

 # UMUHUZA WEB
-This a simple Laravel project which is used as an intermediate between notaries and their clients
+This a simple PHP Laravel project which is used as an intermediate between notaries and their clients

 # steps
 1. Client logs in and upload a pdf document, tags a notary based on district